Kimserey/BlogArchive/x.md

 ## 2. Public and private external folders

 The external folder is a folder accessible by anyone.
 It can be mounted on a computer and any files is publicly available.
-Also any app with EXTERNA_STORAGE read access will be able to access these files.
+Also any app with EXTERNAL_STORAGE read access will be able to access these files.

 There are two type of external folders, `public` and `private`.
 The difference beeing that `private` files will get deleted when your app is uninstall.